Spring Networking: Building Your Career Early

 Step-by-step process for a successful informational interview.

-To get the ball rolling, send a short note on LinkedIn asking for a "15-minute virtual coffee."
-During the chat, keep your informational interviews for students focused on their journey.
+To start, send a short note on LinkedIn asking for a "15-minute virtual coffee."
+During the chat, keep your informational interviews for students focused on their career path.
 Ask things like:

 • "What does a typical Tuesday look like for you?"